alexcss/foundation-beet/README.md

 ### 3. Run Gulp

-While working on your project, run "gulp" task from the NPM: `gulp` When project is done, run `gulp -p` to minify CSS, JS and remove unnecessary sourcemaps
+While working on your project, run "gulp" task from the NPM: `gulp`.

+When project is done, run `gulp -p` to minify CSS, JS and remove unnecessary sourcemaps

 ## Overview